mhassan2/splunk-n-box/README.md

 Note:
 1. Do not use older boot2docker stuff.
 If you google OSX docker install you will see references to that every where.
 DO NOT USE!
 Starting docker 1.12 Orcale VBOX is no longer used, a new hypervisor is used xhyve.
 2. Perfromance on OSX is noticeably less than Linux runs.
 So be aware that you may not be able to bring up as many containers will similar hardware resources.
+3. Do not run any local splunkd instances on docker-host (where script is used).
+It will prevent containers from starting due to interace binding
  ```

 Install Xcode Command Line Tools: https://hackercodex.com/guide/mac-osx-mavericks-10.9-configuration/
 ```
 xcode-select --install   (this is an optional step.
-You may not need it)
+You may NOT need it)
 ```

 Install docker & Tool box : https://docs.docker.com/engine/installation/mac/